 Staying safe on the road requires knowledge, attention, care, and patience.
 In urban areas, it is vital to be predictable, be aware of your environment, and ride defensively.

 The following are the 2 of the most important things you can do while riding.

-- Know the rules of the road.
-This allows you to stay in control, be predictable, and understand what is happening around you.
+- Knowing the rules of the road allows you to stay in control, be predictable, and understand what is happening around you

-- Know the correct hand signals.
-Giving the appropriate hand signals in time for drivers and other riders to see them will help you stay safe and predictable.
+- Know the bike hand signals.
+Giving the appropriate bike hand signals when cycling in time for drivers and other riders to see them will help you stay safe and predictable

-Before you set off, be prepared with the know-how and right equipment to lock your bike and prevent situations where your bike is vulnerable to theft.
+Before you set off, be prepared with the know-how and proper equipment to lock your bike and prevent situations where your bike is vulnerable to theft.
 Read more – Bike Security

 4. Bike Maintenance

-In order for the bike to run smoothly for thousands of miles, get some bike chain oil and degreaser at your local bike shop, as well as a pump and multitool.
+Simple at-home bicycle maintenance helps keep your bike running smoothly for thousands of miles, saving you money in the long run.
+Get some bike chain oil and degreaser at your local bike shop, as well as a pump and multitool.

 Here are the main things you should keep your eye on as a cyclist:

-- Use the right pressure.
-Recommended tire pressure is written on the sidewall in PSI/KPA/BAR – PSI is the most known type.
+- Use the correct pressure.
+The recommended tire pressure is written on the sidewall in PSI/KPA/BAR – PSI is the most known type

 - Clean your bike (with soapy water)

-Learning how to change a flat is one of the basic maintenance procedures a beginner cyclist has to learn.
+Learning how to change a flat is an essential maintenance procedure each beginner cyclist must learn.